perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

 Docker makes the above very simple.

-To start the required Kafka and Zookeeper run:
+To start the required Kafka and Zookeeper run this starts a separate docker network with these two exposing them on localhost:

     $ docker-compose up -d